andycroll/andycroll.com/_posts/2020/2020-02-16-all-your-mailer-views-in-one-place.md

 The separation of the mailer views, even if only to a subdirectory within `app/views`, feels more in line with the separation of the mailers (`app/mailers`) from controllers (`app/controllers`).

-I find it much easier to find the email templates when I make this small change.
+Making this small change will make it much easier to find email templates in your application.

 ## Why not?